robinsloan/the-oakland-follower-sentinel/README.md

 ![A screenshot of the demo client, showing several boards of varying colors, some with clever styles applied.
 On the right side, there's a panel for publishing a board of your own.](demo-client-screenshot.png)

-If you haven't read anything about Spring '83 yet, everything that follows will probably be confusing.
-I recommend starting with [this narrative description](https://github.com/robinsloan/spring-83-spec) and then perhaps reading [the protocol specification](https://github.com/robinsloan/spring-83-spec).
+If you haven't read anything about Spring '83 yet, what follows will probably be confusing.
+I recommend starting with [this narrative description](https://github.com/robinsloan/spring-83-spec) and then perhaps continuing on to [the protocol specification](https://github.com/robinsloan/spring-83-spec).

 This is speculative software intended to invite consideration and imagination; it doesn't have any "users" yet, only co-investigators.
 That's you!